meowmeow10/HitoriAI/replit.md

 - June 26, 2025: Implemented fallback training system that works with or without database
 - June 26, 2025: Successfully tested with K-On! topic - AI now learns and responds with factual information
 - June 26, 2025: Connected to custom Neon database for cloud-based knowledge persistence
+- June 26, 2025: Fixed AI responses to be natural and conversational, removing technical formatting issues
 ```

 ## User Preferences